 To ensure legal compliance across the Group, we provide appropriate consultation and guidance to our subsidiaries.
 While respecting their autonomy, we request that each company provide us with regular business reports and consult with us on important business issues in advance.

 According to the instructions of the Emergency Response Committee chaired by the President, Representative Director, we have organized the BCP Management Headquarters and established a system designed to minimize the impact of an emergency on operations even in the case where an emergency occurs such as a natural disaster or serious accident, so that we can continue business activities or recover promptly and resume them if they are suspended.
-The BCM Committee, which is chaired by Executive Director, Corporate Strategy & Planning (Member of the Board of Directors, Executive Officer) and in charge of business continuity management (BCM), and the Management Office have been formed to maintain and strengthen our abilities to respond to crisis and continue our business operations, and promote relevant management activities during normal times.
+The BCM Committee, which is chaired by Executive Director, Corporate Strategy & Planning (Member of the Board of Directors, Senior Executive Officer) and in charge of business continuity management (BCM), and the Management Office have been formed to maintain and strengthen our abilities to respond to crisis and continue our business operations, and promote relevant management activities during normal times.